The Stages of a Relationship Most Couples Go Through

 You may have changed as a couple.
 You’ll be older, wiser, and maybe not in as good shape as you used to be, but your relationship is as good as ever.

 Of course, this doesn’t mean you can get complacent.
-Make an effort to keep the spark alive, whether that’s in the bedroom or trying new activities.
-This fifth stage can be the most fulfilling, and ideally, the most secure.
+Make an effort to keep the spark alive, with the help of apps like Paired, to breathe new life into every part of your relationship.
+(Including the bedroom!)

 How long do the stages of a relationship last?